ishratumar/upskill-frontend/html-best-practices.md

 </footer>
 ```
   ## 14. Keep SEO in mind
+  SEO is important for HTML content.
+It is possible to boost a website's SEO and make it easier for search engines to understand the content of the page's structure and tags.

   Read this detailed thread on [SEO tags for HTML](https://twitter.com/ishratUmar18/status/1531562660357021696?s=20).

   ## 15. Always use responsive meta tags
-  You should always make your site responsive.
-Now people can request a desktop or mobile experience through the browser and the
-  minimum you can do is make your site fluid but, responsiveness is a must.
+  Always have a responsive website.
+Now that users may request a desktop or mobile experience via their browser, the least you can do is make your site flexible, but responsiveness is a requirement.

 ```
     <meta name="viewport" content="width=device-width, initial-scale=1">